 The Vertigo Editorial Team

-The production and content of Vertigo is the sole responsibility of an editorial team of at least 2 elected annually by the student body.
+The production and content of Vertigo is the sole responsibility of an editorial team of between 6 and 12 students elected annually by the student body.
 Candidates for the Vertigo editorial team must complete individual nomination forms, and a List registration form.

 2. How to nominate

 ALL CANDIDATES MUST READ THE ELECTION REGULATIONS WHICH GOVERN THE RUNNING OF THE ELECTION.
-These are available from the Students’ Association Office at Broadway and on UTSSA website from
+These are available from the Students’ Association Office at Broadway or the UTSSA website at https://utsstudentsassociation...

-The nomination of a candidate for election shall be made in writing on the Nomination Form, signed by three (3) students eligible to vote and countersigned by the candidate indicating her/his willingness to accept the nomination.
+The nomination of a candidate for election shall be made in writing on the approved Nomination Form, signed by three (3) students eligible to vote for that particular position and countersigned by the candidate indicating their willingness to accept the nomination.
 Nomination forms (with all relevant sections completed) must be delivered by email to the Returning Officer, OR by hand to the Association Office at Broadway.

 Candidates may also submit a policy statement and a photograph for identification to appear in the election edition of Vertigo (this is not compulsory but advised).